The seller must give you certain information when you buy something online

 When you buy something online, the seller must give you this information before you buy:

 - the seller’s name, address, and telephone number (and email address, if available)

 - a detailed description of the goods or services, including any relevant technical or system specifications

-- the total price as well as an itemized breakdown of the purchase price and any taxes, shipping and other charges
+- the total price plus an itemized breakdown of the purchase price and any taxes, shipping, and other charges

 - the currency you must pay in